Prapthi564/MPPC23-Power-Apps/lab1/README.md

 #### Task 6.3 Create a **Prod** environment via the Power Platform Command-Line Interface (CLI)

-We will create the last environment we are going to create via the Power Platform CLI.
-Because we don't have to go through the UI, and we don't have to load anything, this will go way faster than the other options.
+In this task, you will create a Prod environment using the Power Platform CLI directly from your Codespace terminal.
+This approach offers a faster and more efficient way to provision environments without using the admin UI.

 1. Navigate to the CodeSpace.
 If you see a pop-up **CodeSpace is Stopped**, click on **Restart CodeSpace**.